-Pico Humboldt (4,942m) held Venezuela's last glacier — the Humboldt Glacier — until it was downgraded to an ice field in May 2024.
+Pico Humboldt (4,942m) held Venezuela's last glacier, the Humboldt Glacier, until it was reclassified as an ice field in May 2024.
 Venezuela became one of the first countries in modern history to lose all its glaciers.
-What remains is a patch of ice clinging to the north face, now protected by environmental regulations.
+What remains is a small patch of ice clinging to the north face.

 Gear